 In the same tab used in the last example, select the left panel to activate it and return to the Field Selector.

-In the Field Selector, display the Radar Cross Section display.
+Display the reflectivity data using the Radar Cross Section display type.

 Under Fields, select Reflectivity.
 The available displays will list under Displays.
-Select the Radar Cross Section display type.
+Select the Radar Displays -> Radar Cross Section display type.

 Click Create Display.